Images: (left) Bryan Versteeg, spacehabs.com; (center) Raymond Cassel; (right) NASA

 - Lack of consensus over how to best protect crews against space radiation and how much protection is needed.

-This milestone can be considered achieved when a crew module or habitat that supports a crew for six month rotation periods, with effective radiation protection (equivalent to radiation exposure levels to crews in LEO or better), is in place at GEO or any cislunar orbit or location.
+This milestone can be considered achieved when a crew module or habitat that supports a crew for six month rotation periods, with effective radiation protection (equivalent to or less than radiation exposure levels to crews in LEO), is in place at GEO or any cislunar orbit or location.

 Building rotating structures that can produce artificial gravity of the desired strength.